Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

     ['Finland','Ireland', 'Iceland']
     ```

-3. In the countries array above, check if there is  a country or countries end with a substring 'ia'.
-If there are countries end with 'ia', print it as array.
-If there is no country containing the word 'ia', print 'These are countries ends without ia'.
+3. In the countries array above, check if there is a country or countries that ends with a substring 'ia'.
+If there are countries that ends with 'ia', print it as an array.
+If there is no country containing the word 'ia', print 'These are countries that ends without ia'.

     ```sh
     ['Albania', 'Bolivia','Ethiopia']